Estimated reading time: 6 minutes

 - Passing Score: 70% or higher

-- Exam Content: Questions covering the NEC, electrical theory, practical applications, and safety protocols
+- Exam Content: Questions covering the National Electrical Code (NEC), electrical theory, practical applications, and safety protocols

-- Review key electrical concepts and code navigation strategies.
+- Review key electrical concepts, formulas, and code navigation strategies well in advance of your test date.

 Step 5: Obtain Your California Electrician License

 After passing the exam, you are officially licensed to work as an electrician in California.
-You can now seek employment confidently in various electrical contractor positions.
+You can now seek employment confidently with electrical contractors across the state.
+Your license is your professional credential — keep a copy on your person when performing electrical work, as inspectors and employers may request to see it.

 Disclosure: Individual results may vary.
 While schools like InterCoast Colleges offer industry support services, employment is not guaranteed.